Black monarch

 The black monarch (Symposiachrus axillaris) is a species of bird in the family Monarchidae.

-It is found in New Guinea.
+It is found in the New Guinea Highlands.

 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 Taxonomy and systematics

 This species was formerly placed in the genus Monarcha until moved to Symposiachrus in 2009.
 Alternate names include the black monarch flycatcher, fantail monarch and fantailed monarch.